raashnachand/assignments/README.md

 # Assignments

-A repository for all assignments I have done as part of my studies at Victoria University of Wellington.
-Sorted by general focus.
+A repository for assignments I have done as part of my studies at Victoria University of Wellington.
+Sorted by focus area.